-b) Industrial uses shall comply with the Ministry of Environment, Conservation and Parks guidelines respecting compatibility between industrial facilities and sensitive land uses.

-- c) Industrial development is to be serviced by a piped water supply and a sanitary sewage collection system.
-Where municipal piped services are not available, industrial development may occur on the basis of private water, storm and sanitary sewer. - d) Industrial areas are to be planned and developed in such a manner that light, non-noxious industries are located at the interface of heavy industrial uses with other forms of land use. - e) New industrial development or the redevelopment of existing industrial sites in close proximity to sensitive uses should be restricted to light industrial uses and related activities which exhibit reasonably high performance standards in order to provide for a degree of compatibility between the residential area and industrial uses.
+- b) Industrial uses shall comply with the Ministry of Environment, Conservation and Parks guidelines respecting compatibility between industrial facilities and sensitive land uses. - c) Industrial development is to be serviced by a piped water supply and a sanitary sewage collection system, where it is available.
+Where one or both are not available, development may proceed by way of private or partial services provided it is rationalized with appropriate servicing studies.
+Where development occurs on partial or private services, and piped infrastructure becomes available, the Township may require existing industrial development to connect to these services.
+Where municipal piped services are not available, industrial development may occur on the basis of private water, storm and sanitary sewer - d) Industrial areas are to be planned and developed in such a manner that light, non-noxious industries are located at the interface of heavy industrial uses with other forms of land use. - e) New industrial development or the redevelopment of existing industrial sites in close proximity to sensitive uses should be restricted to light industrial uses and related activities which exhibit reasonably high performance standards in order to provide for a degree of compatibility between the residential area and industrial uses.
 The degree to which industrial uses are to be separated from sensitive land uses and the requirements for buffering will depend upon the nature of the industrial use and adjacent sensitive land use. - f) To protect the visual amenities of the Loyalist Parkway, Council shall establish appropriate provisions in the implementing Zoning By-law and any Site Plan Agreements to regulate the setback of buildings and structures from the Highway and to visually screen outside storage and parking areas.